omg-29/Project-Troopod-Ai/README.md

    - **Check API URL**: Open your browser console (F12).
 If you see `[Troopod] Initializing generation | Target API: http://localhost:8000`, it means your frontend is still trying to talk to your local machine.
 You **must** manually set `VITE_API_URL` to your backend's public URL in the Render dashboard.
    - **Check CORS**: If the URL is correct but still failing, ensure the `CORS_ORIGINS` variable in your **Backend** settings on Render matches your **Frontend** URL exactly.
 3. **Blank White Page**: Usually caused by absolute path resolution.
 Ensure the latest `vite.config.js` with `base: './'` is deployed.
 2. **`503 / 429 API Capacity` errors**: Google's free-tier APIs occasionally block heavy HTML generation requests.
-Troopod's `ai_client` employs an automated exponential backoff mechanism and will automatically switch to your configured `FALLBACK_MODEL` to retry.
+Troopod's `ai_client` employs an automated exponential backoff mechanism and a mandatory cooldown phase (`FALLBACK_PACING_DELAY`).
+If the primary model fails, the system waits (default 15s) before attempting the `FALLBACK_MODEL` to ensure the API quota has reset.
 Ensure your API Key originates from a project matching your desired Models list.
 3. **Missing CSS Base64 / Fonts on Preview**: Verify `url_rewriter.py` successfully intercepted the stylesheet download; Troopod automatically anchors relative CSS fonts against their native source server.
 4. **Playwright browser not found**: Run `npx playwright install chromium` or `playwright install chromium` inside your activated directory.